 \section{Introduction}

 With the advent of globalization, more people are now inclined towards multilingualism.
-Such a shift in interest promotes the demand of the computer-aided pronunciation training (CAPT) system to language learning application \cite{CAPT,CAPT_2}.
+Such a shift in interest promotes the demand for the computer-aided pronunciation training (CAPT) system to language learning applications \cite{CAPT,CAPT_2}.
 The CAPT system potentially exploits the advancement of speech technology along with curriculum management and learner assessment among others.
-Mispronunciation detection (MD) and diagnosis system -- a crucial component of the CAPT -- detects the mispronunciation in a L2 learner‘s speech and highlights the error to give effective feedback.
+Mispronunciation detection (MD) and diagnosis system -- a crucial component of the CAPT -- detects the mispronunciation in an L2 learner‘s speech and highlights the error to give effective feedback.

-Over years, researchers have exploited many methods to assess pronunciation quality.
-A majority of these methods use pre-trained automatic speech recognition (ASR) systems to either \textit{(i)} pinpoint the mismatch between the aligned ASR output sequence with the reference; or \textit{(ii)} utilize the log-posterior probability from the ASR to compute variants of goodness of pronunciation goodness of pronunciation (GOP) scores \cite{GOP_WITT,GOP_1,GOP_2} to asses pronunciation.
-One successful line of research treated the mispronunciation detection as a regression or a classification task \cite{transfer_}.
+Researchers studied many methods to assess pronunciation quality.
+A majority of these methods use pre-trained automatic speech recognition (ASR) systems to either \textit{(i)} pinpoint the mismatch between the aligned ASR output sequence with the reference; or \textit{(ii)} utilize the log-posterior probability from the ASR to compute variants of the goodness of pronunciation (GOP) scores \cite{GOP_WITT,GOP_1,GOP_2} to asses pronunciation.
+One successful line of research treated the mispronunciation detection as a regression, or a classification task \cite{transfer_}.
 Using deep learning, the network is either trained in an end-to-end manner \cite{non_ASR,non_ASR_2,non_ASR_3,DNN_3} or built upon the computed GOP features from the pre-trained ASR \cite{JIM,JIM_asr_BASED,likeJIM_asr,3M} to detect errors.
 These approaches are heavily dependent on the availability of a large amount of manually annotated datasets for the target demographic L2 speakers.
-However, such annotated datasets are quite scarce and often contain uneven positive class labels.\footnote{In the case of MD, the positive class represents -- missed, mispronounced, or accented phonemes, and the negative classes are good pronounced phonemes.}
+However, such annotated datasets are scarce and often contain uneven positive class labels.\footnote{In the case of MD, the positive class represents -- missed, mispronounced, or accented phonemes, and the negative classes are good pronounced phonemes.}